A guide to the cost of re-creating an item of jewellery.

 Ring mountings and diamond settings

 If you prefer to purchase an empty ring mounting or setting instead of a complete ring, we can help.
-We provide a complete service to purchase ring mountings and diamond settings for any gemstones.
+We provide a full service to purchase ring mountings and diamond settings for any gemstones.
 Find out more by reading our dedicated information page.

 Remounting a ring vs Resetting a ring